Level 5 Diploma

 |Qualification||120 credits NQF Level 5|

 Level 3 assessment/qualification in Maths.
 English qualification at level 2.
 A cleared DBS check and a subject specialist mentor.
-A teaching placement or be in a teaching role that provides at least 100 hours of practice over the two years.
+A mathematics teaching placement or be in a maths teaching role (either GCSE or Functional Skills) that provides at least 100 hours of practice over the two years.

 IELTS 7.0 or equivalent (speaking and listening at 7.0) with no other component below 6.0.